Britain's FTSE steadies, underpinned by commodities

 "However, we need to see more positive numbers from China before investors can start supporting this uptrend."

-The energy index rose 2 percent after oil prices rallied for a third day to hit their highest in about eight months, boosted by industry data showing a larger than expected drawdown in U.S. inventories, worries about attacks on Nigeria's oil industry and strong Chinese demand for crude.
+The energy index also gained 1.8 percent after oil prices rose for a third day to hit their highest in about eight months, boosted by industry data showing a larger than expected drawdown in U.S. inventories, worries about attacks on Nigeria's oil industry and strong Chinese demand for crude.

 Among individual stocks, Sainsbury's showed choppy moves after Britain's second-biggest supermarket chain reported a drop in quarterly underlying sales and cautioned that it did not expect market conditions to improve any time soon.

-Its sales did come in slightly better than analysts' average forecast.
-After giving up an early gain to turn negative, it closed back up by 1.6 percent.
+Its shares did come in slightly better than analysts' average forecast, and after giving up an early gain to turn negative, it was last back up by 1.5 percent.

 "Things are still tough on the high street.
 Food price deflation is still depressing grocery sales and the discounters Aldi and Lidl are still nibbling at the big supermarkets' heels," said Hargreaves Lansdown analyst Laith Khalaf.